johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-10-17-docusaurus-using-fontaine-to-reduce-custom-font-cumulative-layout-shift/index.md

 Prior to using fontaine, my blogs Cumulative Layout Shift was logged as **0.019**.
 After incorporating it, the same score is logged as **0**.
 This is good news!

 I'm very grateful to Daniel for his help in getting it working with my blog.
 He went above and beyond, so thank you Daniel!

+In testament to what a great idea fontaine is built upon, in the time I've been writing this post [`@next/font`](https://nextjs.org/blog/next-13#nextfont) has been announced, which is based upon a similar idea.